microsoft/microsoft-ui-xaml-specs/active/gridsyntax/GridSyntaxSpec.md

 ### New succinct syntax for more complex types
 The code below shows an example of how the syntax would be used for collection-typed properties that have more complex value types.

-This shows how Point objects will be delimited by a comma, but indvidual values will be encased in single quotes.
+This shows how Point objects will be delimited by a comma, but indvidual values will be encased in single quotes or double quotes, whichever is not used to enclose the attribute value.
 ```xml
 <Foo PointList=" '1,2', '9,4', '2,6'"/>
 ```

-This shows how String values will be supported, even if they include commas or single quotes inside of them.
-Each string will be encased in single quotes and delimited by commas, and single quotes inside of a string will be escaped by using an HTML entity.
+This shows how String values will be supported, even if they include commas or quotes inside of them.
+Attribute values (i.e `Words` in this example) can be enclosed with either ' or ", so whichever quotation mark is not used can be employed within the value itself, and does not need to be escaped as an XML character entity.
 The collection shown below has 4 elements, and 'hello, world!' is one element.

 ```xml
 <Bar Words=" 'hello', 'world', 'hello, world!', 'it&apos;s a beautiful day'" />